The best road running shoes 2023: lace up and hit the tarmac

 Exposed foam may wear fast

 The Saucony Endorphin Speed 3 gives you most of the benefits of a carbon plate running shoe, without the price tag.
-Rather than carbon, this shoe has a slice of stiff nylon inside the midsole.
+Rather than carbon, it has a slice of stiff nylon inside the midsole.
 The result is a shoe that's not quite as feather-light as the Endorphin Pro 3, but nearly as springy.

 Overall, we found it a very likeable shoe that performs well in most situations, and will serve you well for training sessions and race days alike (provided there's no off-roading involved - there's a lot of exposed foam here).
 The upper is minimalist, but there's just enough padding in the collar and tongue to keep things comfortable and prevent the laces digging into your metatarsals.